 As the former site of a military base during the War of 1812, it should be no surprise that the fighting that once occurred here has continued even in the afterlife.
 However, the spirits of long-deceased soldiers aren’t alone.
 Learn about the original Mardi Gras King’s ties to the hotel and why he may never be able to leave.

 New Orleans has been long known as the place for fun and festivals, but Mobile is actually the place where these famous soirees originated.
-Mobile Ghosts takes you to the site of America’s first Mardi Gras as well as the very grounds where America’s first carnival parade took place.
+Port City Ghosts takes you to the site of America’s first Mardi Gras as well as the very grounds where America’s first carnival parade took place.
 Get the true story about one of America’s most beloved and outrageous festivals while also hearing about the spirits who aren’t ready to stop celebrating.

 Mobile is full of national attractions, drawing in thousands of tourists each year.
 As much as there is to see, you’ll definitely get the most out of your time here by going off-script a little.
-While its haunted history isn’t as well known as its main attraction, the USS Alabama, a tour with Mobile Ghosts will give you a first-hand look at these haunted locations and the chilling tales that gave them their terrifying reputation.
+While its haunted history isn’t as well known as its main attraction, the USS Alabama, a tour with Port City Ghosts will give you a first-hand look at these haunted locations and the chilling tales that gave them their terrifying reputation.
 You won’t believe some of the stories that this quaint and cozy city harbors in its darkest corners.

 The South played a significant role in the shaping of America, and with the death and destruction that came with this uprising, so did untimely deaths and gruesome ends.
 If it’s your first time visiting the South, take in the history with tales from the past that are alive in the afterlife.
 Get ready to hear stories to tell around a campfire, made extra terrifying by the fact that every one of them is true.

 You’ve done the bar hopping and have had your fill of delicious Creole food and unique shops.
 Why not cap off your night in a way that’ll put other bachelor/bachelorette parties to shame?
-Take your party on a Mobile Ghosts tour and experience a night of adrenaline-pumping, bone-chilling fun that’ll keep you and your guests on their toes.
+Take your party on a Port City Ghosts tour and experience a night of adrenaline-pumping, bone-chilling fun that’ll keep you and your guests on their toes.
 You may even take back some spooky stories of your own.

 We get it.
 If you’ve never seen a ghost, it’s hard to believe they exist.
-That may change after a tour with Mobile Ghosts.
+That may change after a tour with Port City Ghosts.
 Prepare to have your mind altered after visiting sites such as Bienville Square, that’s inhabited by the spirit of a former Sea Captain.
 Should you smell the faint air of smoke, no need to worry.
 It’s just the Sea Captain keeping an eye on his favorite spot in Mobile.